 Rifle Making in the Great Smoky Mountains by Arthur I. Kendall, U.S. Department of the Interior, National Park Service, Washington, D.C., 1941

 This is a powder measure set that I created for Bag #12.
 It consists of a tin-plated steel powder measure, pan brush and vent pick.
 The pan brush is horse hair with a tin ferrule and the vent pick is made of music wire.
 Three flats are ground on the end of the vent pick to use in scraping out the touch hole.
-I can make you a powder measure set like this for $55 plus $8 for shipping.
-I will make just a measure for $25 plus $8 shipping.
+I can make you a powder measure set like this for $55 plus $9 for shipping.
+I will make just a measure for $25 plus $9 shipping.
+Additional measures are $15 each.

 If you are interested in this pan brush and powder measure set or one like it, use the Contact form to send me an e-mail.
 See FAQ for more information on purchasing custom work.